jason-fox/com.here.validate.svrl/README.md

 -   A single root element such as `<topic>`, contains all the other elements.
 -   `<topic>` within a DITA document must conform to the `topic.dtd` Document Type Defintion

-## What are Valid source files for DITA-OT?
+## Validator compliant DITA

-The DITA Validator extends the concept of XML validation to run a series of structure and style compliance rules over the source files used by the DITA Open Toolkit.
+The DITA Validator extends the concept of XML validation to run a series of structure and style compliance rules.

-### Valid DITA for DITA-OT

 Sample rules include:

 -   Whether the source files for `<image>` and `<codeblock>` elements exist
 -   Whether `conref` attributes are linking to missing elements